WuBingzheng/libleak/README.md

 memory as leak if it lives longer than a threshold.
 The threshold is 60 second by default, but you should set it according to your scenarios.

+Compared with other similar libraries (e.g. mtrace), `libleak` is easier to use, and prints the full call-stack at suspicious memory leak point.

 # licence